SunkissedQueen/digi-biz-card/README.md

 Thank you for using this template to create your digital business card!
 If you have any questions or need further assistance, feel free to open an issue in the repository.

 ## Reference list:
+- Free Women Web Developer with laptop Illustration by WOOBRO LTD.
 - Full Stack Web Development Experience.
 (2022).
 Instructor at a 4-month web development bootcamp, enabling developers to use React and Ruby on Rails platforms in an agile learning environment.
 LEARN Academy.
+(Note: Bootcamp closed in 2024).
 - OpenAI.
 (2024).
 ChatGPT (June 21 version) [Large language model].
 Available from https://www.openai.com/
+- W3Schools. (n.d.).
+HTML and CSS Tutorials.
+Retrieved from https://www.w3schools.com/.
 - Zakariya, C. (2024).
 Unlocking the Mysteries of Web Dev Basics for Aspiring Developers (Session 1) [Video file].
 Women Who Code. https://www.youtube.com/watch?v=uXQtcf5X0Jc